marcogiampietro/my-portfolio/README.md

 • Knowledge of data storage systems
 • Data reporting and presentation

-Background in: Pentaho, Power BI Service, Python, Metabase, SQL and NoSQL.
+Background in:

+• Pentaho
+• Power BI Service
+• Python
+• Metabase
+• SQL, Postgres and MySQL
+• NoSQL

 Thank you for your time.